jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.DoubleExtensions.ToggleBits(thisdouble,int,int).md

 ## DoubleExtensions.ToggleBits(this double, int, int) Method

-Toggles bits and size.
+Toggles the specified range of bits and returns the modified value.
-The default values result in toggling all bits.

 ```csharp
 public static double ToggleBits(this double value, int offset=0, int size=64);